Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Step 5: Pass the IC&RC’s Alcohol and Drug Counselor Exam

-After your application is approved, the IBADCC will send you instructions about registering for the International Credentialing and Reciprocity Consoritum’s (IC&RC) Alcohol and Drug Counselor Exam.
+After your application is approved, the IBADCC will send you instructions about registering for the International Credentialing and Reciprocity Consortium’s (IC&RC) Alcohol and Drug Counselor Exam.
 Idaho is one of many states that looks to the IC&RC for guidance about professional counselor certification.

 To prepare, you can use the resources found on the IBADCC’s test preparation webpage.
 Once you pass, they’ll send your new certification by mail.
 Then, you’ll be ready to embark on a journey of helping people find recovery and hope as a full-fledged Alcohol/Drug Counselor.